EscapeSimulation/escapesimulation.github.io/_posts/2016-03-03-welcome-to-escape-simulation.md

 I'm going to try and keep the website simple and try focus on the content instead.

+I've spent the afternoon getting my computer ready for content creation!
+Created a new user account on the computer specifically for EscapeSimulation content.

 If you would like to support me please donate via :

 * Bitcoin : `bc1qdrj8fk54q4tkjghgnt5vg4vpx0362400umpnlx`